 I’ve finally found a pack that works for me: the Deuter Guide 40+ SL.
 The waistband fits me correctly, solving a huge frustration (I have an abnormally long torso but a pretty small waist).
 The belt is anatomically cut and the entire pack is a female-specific design with a body-hugging fit.
 The straps are more narrow and easily tightened or loosened for better comfort.
 Overall, it fits like a glove!

-It’s a little bit heavier than my other alpine packs, but with extra ounces comes better durability.
+It’s a little bit heavier than some of my alpine packs, but with extra ounces comes better durability.
 The SL pack is great for overnight camping, all day cragging, or big alpine days in the mountains.
 Built to take a beating, it offers great breathability due to vertical foam strips in the back panel.
-There is also a removable sitting foam mat for extra support.
+There is a removable sitting foam mat for extra support.
 Its bells and whistles include: daisy chain, ice tool loops, and reinforced ski straps located on the side.

 The Guide SL retails at $179.00 and for that price, you get a great, versatile pack ready for your next outdoor adventure!

-Disclosure: I am currently an ambassador with Deuter and the gear has been provided for this review.
-I love the Deuter gang but, as always, I keep my opinions honest and true.
+Disclosure: I am currently an ambassador for Deuter and the gear has been provided for this review.
+I love the Deuter gang but these opinions honest and my own.